 Here you need to specify a destination path, permission mode and bucket type.
 The path is what identifies this specific storage bucket when you are downloading or uploading files.
 For our example, we will leave it as "/" and we will configure the bucket type as "Dropbox".

-Once you are happy, click Link Dropbox.
-This will take you to Dropbox's OAuth page.
+Select Save and Connect, this will take you to Dropbox's OAuth page.

 If you are not already logged in with Dropbox, login.